Think Twice Before You Judge: Mixture of Dual Reasoning Experts for Multimodal Sarcasm Detection: Ablation

 \subsection{Need of All Three Rationales}

 To validate the necessity of all three rationales (text, image and multimodal) in MiDRE, we conduct a systematic ablation study presented in Table \ref{tab:ablation} (rows 1 \& 2).
-When only the multimodal rationale is used, the model's performance drops significantly,(Acc: $\downarrow 3.68\%$ in MMSD and $\downarrow 2.12\%$ in MMSD2.0), indicating that relying solely on the multimodal rationale is insufficient.
-Similarly, when only the text and image rationale is used, the performance drops (Acc: $\downarrow 3.14\%$ in MMSD and $\downarrow 1.5\%$ in MMSD2.0), compared to the full model.
-In contrast, the full MiDRE model, which combines the image, text and multimodal rationales achieves the highest performance , emphasizing the necessity of views from both image and text modalities as well as the view from the interaction between them.
+When only the multimodal rationale is used, the model's performance drops significantly,(Acc: $\downarrow 5.68\%$ in MMSD and $\downarrow 2.12\%$ in MMSD2.0), indicating that relying solely on the multimodal rationale is insufficient.
+Similarly, when only the text and image rationale is used, the performance drops (Acc: $\downarrow 5.14\%$ in MMSD and $\downarrow 1.5\%$ in MMSD2.0), compared to the full model.
+In contrast, the full MiDRE model, which combines the image, text and multimodal rationales achieves the highest performance, emphasizing the necessity of knowledge from all three views.